University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 The employee receives paid military leave in addition to any annual or sick leave to which they are entitled.
 Paid military leave is not to result in any reduction in employee benefits, performance rates, privileges, and pay.

-Physical Examination
+17.1.a Physical Examination

 Employees are not charged leave hours for time used to take a physical examination to determine fitness for military service.

-Military Leave Without Pay
+17.2 Military Leave Without Pay

 If the leave exceeds 21 working days, the University must grant employees a military leave of absence without pay for service in the uniformed services of the United States or the state, and reinstatement as provided in RCW Chapter 73.16.

-Shared Leave During Periods of Military Leave
+17.4 Shared Leave During Periods of Military Leave

-Requesting Military Leave
+17.5 Requesting Military Leave

 Upon presentation of military orders to the appropriate dean or principal administrative officer, the University grants employees leave with pay and/or leave without pay for active armed forces training duty and active service duty.

-Parental Leave
+18.0 Parental Leave

 An eligible employee may request parental leave for up to 12 weeks for the birth and care of the employee’s newborn child or the placement of a child with the employee for adoption or foster care.
 This leave may be in addition to any leave for illness or temporary disability due to pregnancy and/or childbirth.
+(See Pregnancy and Parental Resources.)

-Personal Holiday
+19.0 Personal Holiday

-If the personal holiday is not used during the fiscal year, it does not carry forward and is considered lost.
+If the personal holiday is not used during the fiscal year, it does not carry forward and is lost.

 Employees must take all personal holiday hours on one day.
-EXCEPTION: Employees may take personal holiday hours as a partial day if some of the personal holiday hours are:
+Exception: Employees may take personal holiday hours as a partial day if some of the personal holiday hours are:

-Professional Leave
+20.0 Professional Leave

 Faculty and AP employees are eligible for professional leave.
 Refer to the written instructions from the Provost’s Office and the Faculty Manual for more information.

-Sick Leave
+21.0 Sick Leave

-Earning Sick Leave
+21.1 Earning Sick Leave

-Faculty
+21.1.a Faculty

 Faculty on full-time, annual appointments earn sick leave at the rate of eight hours per month of completed service.

-Faculty on part-time, annual appointments earn sick leave based on their percent of full time employment; e.g., half-time employees earn four hours per month of completed service.
+Faculty on part-time, annual appointments earn sick leave based on their percent of full-time employment; e.g., half-time employees earn four hours per month of completed service.

 Faculty on academic-year appointments earn sick leave at the rate of one working day (eight hours) per month of completed service for a total of nine working days per year.
 Academic faculty accrue four hours of sick leave for the months of May and August, which when combined with the rest of the academic year add up to nine working days of sick leave per year.
 One additional working day of sick leave is earned for each completed month of full-time summer employment.

-AP
+21.1.b AP

 Full-time AP employees earn sick leave at the rate of eight hours per month of completed service.